 When the button has a green icon, that shows that automated trading is allowed and when it’s red, automated trading is not allowed.
 This button can be a quick shortcut for allowing the EA to initiate trades when you’re stepping away for a while, but it doesn’t offer control over other parameters.

-In the ‘Expert Advisors’ tab, there are subsequent options dictate other privileges you can grant to the EA, these are:
+In the ‘Expert Advisors’ tab, there are subsequent options that dictate other privileges you can grant to the EA, these are:

 - checkbox 2 – leaving this box unchecked will keep the EA running even after you have switched accounts on the ‘Navigator’ window.
 You may need to switch accounts from, say, a demo account to a real account, so you should choose whether you want the EA to run on all accounts

-- checkbox 3 – all the changes you make to your charts such as colours, timeframe and even expert advisors are stored in a profile.
+- checkbox 3 – all the changes you make to your charts such as colors, timeframe, and even expert advisors are stored in a profile.
 This profile is then resumed every time you restart MT4.
 When you change, say, the template, this is like switching to another profile.
 You may need to change templates if you are using a new indicator, and you should also decide if you want to keep the EA running even when you do so

-- checkbox 4 – whenever you change timeframe or drag another symbol onto the same chart, you can keep the EA running or disable it.
+- checkbox 4 – whenever you change the timeframe or drag another symbol onto the same chart, you can keep the EA running or disable it.
 By default, this option is left unchecked because the EA should not prevent you from going on with your analysis of the Forex charts online

 - checkbox 6 – if an EA depends on sending and receiving signals to and from certain websites, then you should specify the particular websites